Dipu Moni: Political career

 Moni was the secretary for women's affairs and a member of the sub‐committee on foreign affairs of the Bangladesh Awami League before her induction to the cabinet.
-She represented Chandpur‐3 as a member of the Bangladesh Parliament.
+She represented Chandpur-3 as a member of the Bangladesh Parliament.

 Moni was the secretary for women's affairs and a member of the sub‐committee on foreign affairs of the Bangladesh Awami League before her induction to the cabinet.

-She worked for women's rights and entitlements, health legislation, health policy and management, health financing, strategic planning, and health and human rights under the Constitution and law in Bangladesh's economic and social development programmes and foreign policy issues of the region and globally.
+Moni worked for women's rights and entitlements, health legislation, health policy and management, health financing, strategic planning, and health and human rights under the Constitution and law in Bangladesh's economic and social development programmes and foreign policy issues of the region and globally.

 As a minister of foreign affairs she has represented her government's position to the cabinet ministers and public representatives of Asia, Europe and the US, ambassadors and senior representatives of international institutions.
-As the foreign minister she sought an apology for the 1971 Bangladesh Genocide from Pakistan.
+As the foreign minister she sought an apology for the 1971 Bangladesh genocide from Pakistan.
 She also tried to bring the absconding killers of president Sheikh Mujib.
 Moni is the Awami League joint general secretary.
 She was elected chairman of Asian University for Women in 2016.
 She was the chairperson of the parliamentary committee on foreign affairs in the last parliament.

-During the 2024 Bangladesh quota reform movement, Dipu Moni stated that "Those who introduce themselves as Razakars have no right to hold the blood-stained red and green flag of our Liberation War martyrs or to march with that flag tied to their foreheads".
+During the 2024 Bangladesh quota reform movement, Moni stated that "Those who introduce themselves as Razakars have no right to hold the blood-stained red and green flag of our Liberation War martyrs or to march with that flag tied to their foreheads".